 You can even turn snack time into a fun craft or activity for the Girl Scouts.
-For younger girls, make or buy a batch of egg or bunny shaped sugar cookies.
+For younger girls, make or buy a batch of egg or bunny-shaped sugar cookies.
 Set out the cookies along with cans of frosting.
 You can dye the frosting with food coloring.
-I usually put several small plastic spoons in each can of frosting.
+Put several small plastic spoons in each can of frosting.
 Let the girls frost the cookies and add sprinkles and sugar pearls.
 Serve the cookies with a glass of juice or milk for their snack.

 Older girls might enjoy baking a carrot cake from scratch.
 Use your favorite traditional carrot cake recipe, or for an easier treat, try making a carrot cake poke cake using the recipe below.

 - 1 Spice Cake Mix

 - 1 Small Box Orange Jell-O Gelatin